Let's Go to the Mall: Release

 Vlada Gelman of TVLine described Robin Sparkles first appearance as "infectious" and "an unexpected and hilarious surprise".
 She went on to rank it as the show's "Best Song and Dance Moments."
 Fox News ranked it as the second-best musical moments of the show, said that the song set the standard for the show's follow-up musical numbers by its "compulsively catchy tune".
 On VH1 "Best Best (Fake) Songs Written For TV" list, Stacy Lambe ranked the song at number two, and wrote that it is "the best mall jam.
 Ever."
 Spin ranked it as number eight in "The 50 Best Fictional Songs of All Time" list, summarizing the song as "the late-'80s mall-pop explosion" and one of the "pitch-perfect period singles" from the show.
-Rolling Stone named it the second-best moment from the show, described the video as "a pitch-perfect send-up of neon revelry, synchronized dance, bad rapping, and corny, faux-candid close-ups á la Debbie Gibson".
+Rolling Stone named it the second-best moment from the show, described the video as "a pitch-perfect send-up of neon revelry, synchronized dance, bad rapping, and corny, faux-candid close-ups à la Debbie Gibson".

 "Slap Bet" received a 3.1/8 Nielsen rating/share in the 18–49 demographic and attracted 8.85 million American viewers during its initial broadcast.
 Within the first 10 days after its premiere, the full music video of "Let's Go to the Mall" attracted more than 300,000 viewers on MySpace and the CBS official website.
 On YouTube, it reached more than 430,000 viewers as of March 2009.
 Promotion through social media helped the show generate an estimated 600,000 additional viewers for the next episode.
 Variety reported that Robin Sparkles's debut appearance attracted 5,000 new friends on her MySpace page, and more than 1 million new viewers for the show.
 According to Nielsen SoundScan, the song has sold 4,000 digital downloads in the United States as of August 2008.